Weather expected in the Emirates tomorrow

-The National Center of Meteorology expects that the weather tomorrow will be fair to partly cloudy in the east, and temperatures will tend to rise gradually, and it will be humid at night and Monday morning over some coastal areas.
+The National Center of Meteorology expects that the weather for tomorrow will be fair to partly cloudy at times, and clouds will appear east and south in the afternoon.

-Winds are light to moderate in speed, brisk at times, and will be southeasterly to northwesterly / 10 to 20, reaching 35 km/hr.
+The winds are light to moderate in speed, and their movement will be southeasterly to northeasterly / 10 to 20, reaching 30 km / h.

 #Weather #expected #Emirates #tomorrow